papicella/snyk-open-source-workshop/README.md

 When using the GitHub integration, and if a fix is available, Snyk can automatically upgrade the vulnerable dependency to a non-vulnerable version through a Pull Request.

-* Click on "Fix this vulnerability" for "**typeorm Prototype Pollution**" issue a shown below
+* Click on "**Fix this vulnerability**" for "**typeorm Prototype Pollution**" issue as shown below

 ![alt tag](https://i.ibb.co/sRJjfnC/snyk-starter-open-source-6.png)

 * On the next screen, you'll be able to confirm the issue to fix with this PR.
-Click "Open a Fix PR"
+Click "**Open a Fix PR**"

 ![alt tag](https://i.ibb.co/w7m8HPv/snyk-starter-open-source-7.png)
 ![alt tag](https://i.ibb.co/J7MmSQc/snyk-starter-open-source-8.png)

 * Once it's ready, you'll be taken to the PR in GitHub, where you can review the changes in the file diff view:

+Snyk integrates with your preferred Git repository to scan your manifest files for any new code and potential vulnerabilities whenever you submit a pull request (PR), protecting the security of your code before you ever merge it with the main branch

 ![alt tag](https://i.ibb.co/P6bcxkh/snyk-starter-open-source-9.png)